 SmartyPig High Yield Interest Rates

-SmartyPig currently offers four tiers when calculating interest for its consumers, based on the average daily balance on the account.
-So, for example, if today you had $3,000 in your SmartyPig savings account, you would earn 1.15% APY for that day.
-If tomorrow, you deposited another $8,000, that day would earn 1.20% APY on the $11,000 total in the account.
+SmartyPig typically offers four tiers when calculating interest for its consumers, based on the average daily balance on the account.
+So, for example, if today you had $3,000 in your SmartyPig savings account, you would earn 1.30% APY for that day.
+If tomorrow, you deposited another $8,000, that day would earn 1.30% APY on the $11,000 total in the account.
 These tier levels are not like tax tables, either… the full balance of your account will earn the APY in the active tier.

-In today’s online savings account market, earning 1.15% – 1.20% is still good.
+In today’s online savings account market, earning 1.30% is still good.
 However, some competitors can do better.
 For example, Ally Bank currently offers 1.45% APY on all accounts, regardless of amount deposited.
-For this reason, SmartyPig is geared toward savers who can keep over $50,000 in their account at all times.

 SmartyPig Savings Goals